Last Updated on August 24, 2023 by Carla Jonas

 - Avoid over-washing – an essential slow fashion fundamental that is easy to do.

 FACT: The average woman spends almost 400 hours a year shopping, which means 8.5 years spent shopping during a lifetime.Click to tweet

 Big brands used to release 2 main collections every year: Spring/Summer and Fall/Winter.
-These days, the big names are releasing a whopping 52 “micro-seasons” per year.
+These days, the fashion industry is at an all time crazy peak.
+The facts: the big names are releasing a whopping 52 “micro-seasons” per year.
 In other words, we’re looking at one collection / week.
-Fact is, the fashion industry is designed to make you think you are out of style after just one week.
+Fact is, the fast fashion industry is designed to make you think you are out of style after just one week.
+New Gen Z aesthetics and trends pop up every day and this past years we’ve seen everything from cottagecore to fairycore to dark and light academia.
 Ephemeral trends are currently dictating purchasing habits.
 One of the easiest ways to refuse being part of the problem?
-Shopping at thrift stores.
+Slow fashion solution: opting for second hand items and shopping at thrift stores.
+In with the old clothes, out with the new clothes!
 Going thrift shopping means you are actively keeping plastics out of landfills, as well as contributing to the decrease in demand for fast fashion.

 - Go thrift shopping with a list in order to prevent impulse-buying and over-spending.

 - Visit places like Vestiaire Collective, Tradesy or Rebelle for second hand designer fashion.